wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 # Data ingest and monitoring

+!!! abstract "Learning outcomes"

+    By the end of this session you will be able to:

+    - trigger different wis2box data pipelines using different file types
+    - monitor the status of your data ingest and publishing

 ## Introduction

-In this session you will learn various ways to ingest data into your wis2box and learn how you can monitor if your data is being ingested without errors.
+The wis2box-management container listen to events from the MinIO storage service to trigger data ingestion based on the configuration of the data-mappings.yml.
+This allows you to upload data into MinIO and have wis2box automatically ingest and publish data in real-time.

+For the purpose of next few exercises we will use the MinIO admin interface to upload data into MinIO.

+The same steps can be done programmatically by using any MinIO or S3 client software, allowing you to automate your data ingestion as part of your operational workflows.

 ## Preparation

-Login to you student VM using your SSH client.
+Login to you student VM using your SSH client (PuTTy or other).

 Make sure wis2box is up and running: